 An address is no longer just a location - it's now a de facto means of identification.
 This means that if a person becomes homeless they are immediately cut off from the basic services they need to recover.
 Benefits, a bank account, employment, a driving license - all are taken away at the point they are needed most.
 Those who might have otherwise got back on their feet with a little early support are instead left to become entrenched in the situation and, ultimately, develop more complex and care-intensive needs over time.

 ProxyAddress provides stable addresses throughout this period of instability.
 It uses existing records of empty properties to create a 'proxy' address - one which can be used to access services and provide identification regardless of location.
 You can read the full explanation here or see below for a brief summary.

-The ProxyAddress project was made possible with the support and input of:
+The ProxyAddress project was made possible with the support of:

-Since 2010, the number of people sleeping rough has more than doubled while the life expectancy of someone doing so has dropped to just 47.
+Since 2010, the number of people sleeping rough has risen by 169% while the life expectancy of someone doing so has dropped to just 47.
 That's over 30 years lower than the UK average and 3 years lower than Sierra Leone's.

 And there are those whose numbers can't be counted: the 'hidden homeless'.
 These are people who move from sofa to sofa, floor to floor, in order to get off the street.

 The leading cause of homelessness is the end of a tenancy.
 And while thousands find themselves without a place to live, there are over 500,000 empty homes in the UK.
 200,000 of these have been empty for more than six months; 11,000 have been empty for more than ten years.